 Get the latest from TODAY

-Being the middle child comes with some stigma — you're not the oldest and wisest, and you're not the "baby" of the family, either.
-Plus, thanks to the dreaded "middle child syndrome," people assume you're more likely to feel left out or neglected.
+Sure being the middle child comes with some stigma — you're not the oldest and wisest, and you're not the "baby" of the family, either.
+Plus, thanks to the dreaded "middle child syndrome," people assume you're more likely to feel left out or neglected (and now, endangered).

 Here are nine reasons why being a middle child might make you better off than your siblings.

 1. Your parents were probably more laid back with you.

 We all know how it goes, parents are super strict with their first child.
 As a baby, they wouldn't let just anyone hold their precious firstborn.
 Then you came along ...
 And it all changed.
 That means you maybe had it a little easier than your big bro or sis.
 A fact they probably never let you forget.

 At least according to Catherine Salmon and Katrin Schumann, authors of "The Secret Power of Middle Children."
 According to their research, middle children are more open to experience and more willing to develop different abilities while searching for their own niche in the family.

 Further, they found that middles are agents of change in business, politics and science.
 They're team players who know how to deal with everyone.

 3. You can keep a secret.